Cuomo stays in NYC mayor’s race despite losing the Democratic primary to Mamdani

 “The fight to save our city isn’t over,” Cuomo said.
 “Only 13 percent of New Yorkers voted in the June primary.
 The general election is in November and I am in it to win it.”

-Incumbent Mayor Eric Adams also is running as an independent in the general election and Curtis Sliwa — founder of the 1970s-era Guardian Angels anti-crime patrol — is again on the Republican line.

-People opposed to Mamdani’s progressive agenda, which includes higher taxes on the wealthy, have called on donors and voters to unite behind a single candidate for the November election.
-They fear multiple candidates will splinter the anti-Mamdani vote, increasing the Democrat’s chances to win.
+Critics of Mamdani's progressive agenda, which includes higher taxes on the wealthy, have called on donors and voters to unite behind a single candidate for the November election.
+But the field is crowded and Cuomo, along with current Mayor Eric Adams, who is also running as an independent, now face a complex task in cobbling together enough voters in an overwhelmingly Democratic city where Mamdani has amassed significant momentum.

-Mamdani's campaign responded to Cuomo's announcement by saying the ex-governor and mayor are cozying up to “billionaires and Republicans” while the Democratic nominee remains focused on affordability issues.

-"That’s the choice this November,” campaign spokesperson Jeffrey Lerner said in a statement.
+In a statement, Jeffrey Lerner, a spokesperson for Mamdani, criticized Cuomo and Adams while emphasizing that the Democratic nominee “is focused on making this city more affordable for New Yorkers.”

-Cuomo's decision to continue on in the race is the latest chapter in his comeback attempt, launched almost four years after he resigned as governor in 2021 following a barrage of sexual harassment allegations.
+Cuomo's decision to press on is the latest chapter in his comeback attempt, launched almost four years after he resigned as governor in 2021 following a barrage of sexual harassment allegations.
 He denied wrongdoing during the campaign, maintaining that the scandal was driven by politics.

-Cuomo was treated as the presumed frontrunner for much of the Democratic primary, with the former governor boasting deep political experience, universal name recognition and a juggernaut fundraising operation.
-He limited media interviews, held few unscripted events and avoided mingling with voters.
+The former governor was the presumed frontrunner for much of the primary.
+His juggernaut campaign drew heavily on his deep political experience, universal name recognition and a powerful fundraising operation, but at the same time limited media interviews, held few unscripted events and avoided mingling with voters.

-That strategy contrasted with Mamdani’s energetic street-level campaign centered around affordability issues.
-The 33-year-old amassed a legion of young volunteers who blanketed the city to build support, while the candidate’s savvy social media persona won him national acclaim.
+The guarded strategy was in heavy contrast with Mamdani’s energetic run, which was centered around making the city a more affordable place to live and amassed a legion of volunteers, all while the candidate's savvy social media persona won him national acclaim.

-Lagging behind Mamdani in the vote count, Cuomo conceded the race last month on primary night.
-Final results released after the city ran through its ranked choice voting calculations showed Mamdani besting the former governor by 12 percentage points.
+Mamdani’s massive win sent a lightning bolt through the Democratic party, energizing young progressives but also unnerving moderates who worried the candidate’s criticisms of Israel and socialist label could alienate centrist voters.

+Cuomo, in his video Monday, appeared to acknowledge his campaign’s shortcomings, splicing his latest pitch to return to the political stage with clips of him shaking hands with people and a vow to run a more grounded campaign.

+“Every day I'm going to be hitting the streets meeting you where you are, to hear the good and the bad, problems and solutions,” he said, “because for the next few months it's my responsibility to earn your vote.”

+Mamdani had been relatively unknown when he launched his mayoral candidacy but picked up heavy momentum before trouncing the former governor by more than 12 percentage points.
+Cuomo conceded the race on the night of the election.

-Despite the Democratic primary loss, Cuomo had also qualified to run on an independent ballot line in November under a party he created called “Fight and Deliver.”
+Despite the loss, Cuomo had qualified to run on an independent ballot line in November under a party he created called “Fight and Deliver."

-As he weighed whether to stay on as an independent, Cuomo began losing support from traditional allies.
-Key labor unions backed Mamdani and the Rev. Al Sharpton, an influential Black leader, urged Cuomo to step aside.
+Cuomo began losing support from traditional allies as he weighed whether to remain in the race, with key labor unions and political leaders starting to line up behind Mamdani.
+Rev. Al Sharpton, an influential Black leader, has urged Cuomo to step aside.

-Some deep-pocketed contributors have meanwhile aligned behind Adams, who is running as an independent.
-Although he's still a Democrat, Adams pulled out of the primary shortly after a federal judge dismissed a corruption case against him at the request of President Donald Trump's Justice Department, arguing that the case had sidelined him from campaigning.
+Some deep-pocketed contributors have meanwhile aligned behind Adams.
+Although he's still a Democrat, Adams pulled out of the primary shortly after a federal judge dismissed a corruption case against him at the request of President Donald Trump’s Justice Department, arguing that the case had sidelined him from campaigning.

-Cuomo, 67, served as governor for over a decade and modeled himself as a socially progressive Democrat who got things done.
-He pushed through legislation that legalized gay marriage and tackled massive infrastructure projects, like a three-mile bridge over the Hudson River that he named after his father.

-Cuomo’s national profile peaked in the early days of the nation’s coronavirus outbreak during his televised daily briefings.
-The governor leavened stern warnings for people to wear masks with heartfelt expressions of concern for his elderly mother or brotherly banter with Chris Cuomo, a TV journalist.
+Adams, in a statement released by his campaign, said “Cuomo is wasting time and dividing voters.”

+“The people spoke loudly — he lost.
+Yet he continues to put himself over the number one goal — beating Mamdani and securing our city future,” said Adams.

 Credit: AP